 As excited as you are and the closer you get to pursuing your dreams, the more questions you probably have.
-You probably want to know, “What is vet school like?”
+You may want to know: What is vet school like?

 How do I know if a career in veterinary medicine is right for me?

 The best way to know for sure is to gain exposure to the profession through experiences with practicing veterinarians and/or veterinary researchers.
 Exploring the profession by shadowing or working for a veterinarian is the best way to understand what is involved in the veterinary profession and whether it’s right for you.
 Learn more about what a career in veterinary medicine might look like for you with our blog post What Do Veterinarians Do?

 Veterinary school can be difficult—both to get into and to successfully finish—but it is manageable, especially for good students with a passion for helping animals.
 Students must be prepared for a competitive application and acceptance process as well as a rigorous and challenging academic environment after they enter vet school.
 All higher degrees—remember, you will be a doctor upon graduating from veterinary school—are hard to earn, and they should be, right?

 There are 54 AVMA-accredited colleges of veterinary medicine around the globe.
 Admission to these programs is highly competitive, so you should strive to exceed the minimum requirements.
 Some schools post their previous year’s entering class statistics, which can help you get a feel for the competitiveness of the applicant pool.
 Reviewing these statistics for your schools of interest may give you a better understanding of the requirements and selection criteria.